 I adapted this recipe from one on allrecipes.com many years ago.
 Before that, I almost never bought barley, but now I make it a habit to have it in the pantry.
 As well as V8, which I stock in the winter to make my beef stew.
 Other than that, you probably have the rest of the ingredients on hand right now.

 Barley doesn’t get much attention these days, but if you are trying to introduce more good food variety into your diet, barley does the job.
 The grain contains selenium, which prevents inflammation, according to some.
 As you’ve probably heard, chronic inflammation is a prime suspect among many serious health conditions such as heart disease, stroke, even Alzheimer’s.
-Barley is also considered a rich source for several B vitamins including niacin, thiamin and B-6.
+According to Medical News Today, barley is also considered a rich source for several B vitamins including niacin, thiamin and B-6.
 (B vitamins are said to have a direct impact on your energy levels, brain function, and cell metabolism).
 Plus, barley contains beta-glucans, a type of fiber that has been found to lower LDL (“bad”) cholesterol.

 First, chop up the vegetables: onion, carrot and celery.
 (AKA “mirepoix”)